We put great importance to data protection and therefore use the data you provide to us with upmost care.

 Energy Storage in Espoo's Positive Energy District

-Thermal energy is stored in the ground (boreholes), in which excess thermal energy will be returned to and stored in the ground.
+Thermal energy is stored in the ground (boreholes), where excess thermal energy is returned to and stored in the ground.
 An electric battery in Lippulaiva is used to optimize electricity usage and participating in electricity reserve markets.

 Within the GrowSmarter project."Smart local thermal districts" is part of the building refurbishment in Ca l’Alier, which combines on-site electricity generation (PVs) with the local existing DHC network, reducing the consumption of fossil primary energy for heating and cooling production.